durrantlab/subpex/README.md

 1. SubPEx assumes you have already run preliminary simulations to equilibrate your system.
 Soft link or copy your preliminary, equilibrated trajectories and necessary restart files to the `./reference/` directory.
-(Note that this directory already contains the `namd.md.conf` and `amber.prod_npt.in` template files, which SubPEX uses to interface with the NAMD and AMBER MD engines, respectively.)
-It is important to remember to soft link the parameter files (prmtop).
+Rename the files `mol` with the appropriate extension.
+(Note that `./reference/` already contains the `namd.md.conf` and `amber.prod_npt.in` template files, which SubPEX uses to interface with the NAMD and AMBER MD engines, respectively.)
-    - If using NAMD, soft linking the `.dcd` file of the final equilibration run is fine.
-For NAMD there are other files needed to restar simulations, be sure to soft link the xsc, coor, and inpcrd files.
+    - If using NAMD, soft link the `.dcd` file of the final equilibration run.
-    - If using Amber, the filetype that works with the SubPEx algorithm is the `.nc`.
-You need to soft link the rst file of the final equilibration run is fine.
+      NAMD requires other files to restart simulations as well.
+Be sure to soft link the `.xsc`, `.coor`, and `.inpcrd` files as well.
+Remember the `.prmtop` file as well.

       ```bash
+      ln -s /file/path/to/simulation/my_namd_file.dcd /WEST/ROOT/reference/mol.dcd
+      ln -s /file/path/to/simulation/my_namd_file.xsc /WEST/ROOT/reference/mol.xsc
+      ln -s /file/path/to/simulation/my_namd_file.coor /WEST/ROOT/reference/mol.coor
-      ln -s /file/path/to/trajectory/file1.ext /WEST/ROOT/reference/
+      ln -s /file/path/to/simulation/my_namd_file.inpcrd /WEST/ROOT/reference/mol.inpcrd
-      ln -s /file/path/to/trajectory/file2.ext /WEST/ROOT/reference/
+      ln -s /file/path/to/simulation/my_namd_file.prmtop /WEST/ROOT/reference/mol.prmtop
-      ...
       ```

+    - If using Amber, the filetype that works with the SubPEx algorithm is `.nc`.
+You need to soft link the `.rst` file of the final equilibration run as well.
+Remember the `.prmtop` file as well.

+      ```bash
+      ln -s /file/path/to/trajectory/my_amber_file.nc /WEST/ROOT/reference/mol.nc
+      ln -s /file/path/to/trajectory/my_amber_file.rst /WEST/ROOT/reference/mol.rst
+      ln -s /file/path/to/trajectory/my_amber_file.prmtop /WEST/ROOT/reference/mol.prmtop
+      ```

 2. Extract the last frame of the preliminary, equilibrated trajectory as a `pdb` file with your preferred molecular analysis program (e.g., VMD).
-Soft link that to the `./reference/` directory as well.
+Soft link that to the `./reference/` directory as well, and name the link `last_frame.pdb`.

       ```bash
-      ln -s /file/path/to/last/frame/last_frame.pdb /WEST/ROOT/reference/
+      ln -s /file/path/to/last/frame/my_last_frame.pdb /WEST/ROOT/reference/last_frame.pdb
       ```

 ___Edit the `west.cfg` file___